the-sink/the-sink/README.md

 Programming as a hobby since 2015!
-It's pretty cool I guess.
+Student in Seattle, Washington.

 Contact me on Discord at The_Sink#4096.